Alexix24/geicar/nucleoF103/documentation/software/software_description.md

 ### Ultrasonic measurements

 The car is equipped with 6 ultrasonic sensors.
 To measure a distance, we send a 10us signal on the Trigger pin of the sensor.
 In return, the function `HAL_GPIO_EXTI_Callback` (file `main.c`) measures the duration of the signal on the Echo pin.
-This duration is directly proportional to the measured distance: distance[cm] = echoDuration[us] / 58.
+This duration is directly proportional to the measured distance: **distance\[cm] = echoDuration\[us] / 58**.

+The measurements are made one by one, each measurement lasting 40ms.
+The measurements are updated with a period of 400ms.
+It can be changed by changing the value of the `PERIOD_UPDATE_US` constant in the `Inc/main.h` file.
 The distances of the 6 sensors are stored in the variable usDistance before being sent to the Raspberry by the CAN bus.

-	* Distance range : [4cm - 535cm]
+* Distance range : \[4cm - 535cm]
 * Maximum echo duration: 31ms

 ## How to use the CAN bus